Core Idea

 Distance from the main sequence (D) is a metric that measures how far a module deviates from the ideal balance between Abstractness and Instability.
 Formally D = |A + I - 1|.
 Values closer to zero indicate healthier module design; values approaching 1.0 signal architectural problems requiring refactoring.

-The Distance Metric D: Quantifies module health by measuring perpendicular distance from the “main sequence” line in abstractness-instability space.
+Distance from the Main Sequence quantifies module health by measuring the perpendicular distance from the “main sequence” line in abstractness-instability space.

 Formula: D = |A + I - 1|